Year-End Tax Moves That Could Save You Money

 If you report on the cash method basis, you have some flexibility in year-end tax planning.
 For example, you can ramp up your deductions by ordering supplies needed for next year.
 If you plan to attend a trade show or dance conference next year, book (and pay for) your travel and attendance now.
 In general, accelerating deductions is a good idea, but it becomes even more helpful if you expect to be in a lower tax bracket next year.
-For example, if you’re in the 35 percent tax bracket in 2019 but expect to be in the 24 percent bracket next year because of tax cuts, a $1,000 deduction saves you $110 more in taxes this year than if you delayed the write-off to next year.
+For example, if you’re in the 35 percent tax bracket in 2022 but expect to be in the 24 percent bracket next year, a $1,000 deduction saves you $110 more in taxes this year than if you delayed the write-off to next year.

 Don’t ignore the opportunities that retirement plans offer: saving for retirement while reducing income that’s subject to tax.
 There are several retirement plan options.
 Figure what, if anything, your business can afford to contribute on behalf of employees, in order to select the plan that works best for your situation.

 If you set up a 401(k) or other qualified retirement plan before the end of the year—all you have to do is sign the paperwork—you can complete contributions by the extended due date of your tax return.
 If you fail to set up the plan by year-end, you’ll still be able to both set up and fund a SEP-IRA plan by the extended due date.